 The Sixers were sloppy down the stretch and used a series of bad decisions and bad plays to cough up a lead that had stretched to 11.
 Joel Embiid was whistled for goaltending, and the Sixers had Jerryd Bayless take a shot with the game still on the line instead of Embiid or Ben Simmons.

 While the Sixers collapsed, the Rockets pounced and scored the final nine points.

 Gordon scored 29 points, James Harden had 27 and Clint Capela had 16 points and 20 rebounds.

 J.J.
-Redick scored 22 points, and Robert Covington had 20 for the Sixers.
+Redick scored 22 points, Embiid had 21 and Robert Covington 20 for the Sixers.

 Embiid, the 7-foot center out of Cameroon, again had the Sixers playing like a playoff team and not pushovers when he’s healthy and energized.
 His 3 off the glass from the top of the arc in the fourth gave the Sixers a nine-point lead.
 Embiid pointed toward the sky as he ran back on defense and his bucket about blew the roof off an arena packed with fans who have had little reason to cheer the last five years.

 Harden and Gordon hit 3s that stunned the Sixers and cut the gap to three, starting a rally that lasted down to the final bucket.

 Both teams played without key cogs to their offense: Chris Paul was out again for the Rockets because of an injured left knee and Markelle Fultz, the No. 1 pick of the 2017 draft, missed the game with a sore right shoulder.
 Fultz will miss the next two games and will be evaluated next week.